CLI .md

 Options:

---uid TEXT The uid of an artifact or transform.
+--uid TEXT The uid of the entity.

 --project TEXT A valid project name or uid.